 How it works

-The course is structured like a university course, with two semesters of 12 weeks each, with a two-week break in the middle of each, and a three month gap between the two semesters.
-During term-time, there will be a lecture every two weeks, and a seminar in the intervening week.
+The course is structured like a university course.
+There are two semesters of 12 weeks each, with a two week-long breaks in each (situated around significant national and religious holidays), and a three month gap between the two semesters.

 There is a broad and comprehensive reading list for the whole course.
-Key papers are made available to you for each module.
+Key papers and additional reading are made available to you for each module.

 is it right for